f5se/bigip-gatewayapi-docs/docs/quick-start/index.md

 EOF
 ```

-Run the following command to create BIG-IP peer for your kubernetes cluster.
+Run the following command to create BIG-IP peer for the kubernetes cluster.

 **Notes**: *Change the peerIP to actual BIG-IP traffic IP(the selfIP for data traffic).*